 It’s not often that you get to see the beginning of something so grand, so I decided that Cool Whip, Hercules, and I had to experience it for ourselves.
 With its thick forests and profusion of lakes, Itasca State Park offered a dramatic change in landscape compared to our stop in the national grasslands.
-Thankfully, though, it is just as pet-friendly!
+Thankfully, though, it is just as pet friendly!

 Lake Itasca – Mississippi River Headwaters

 Just like the river, you’ll want to start your journey at Lake Itasca.
 The Mississippi Headwaters Center is a one-stop shop to get your vehicle permit, pick up goodies at the gift shop and café, and learn about the area through the interactive exhibits.

 Alternatively, you can take the safer (and more common) path a little further down.
 This route has a simple walkway made from two sturdy wooden planks—just wide enough for Cool Whip’s booty!

-From its start at Lake Itasca, the Mississippi River meanders over 2,500 miles down to the Gulf of Mexico.
+From its start at Lake Itasca, the Mississippi River meanders more than 2,500 miles down to the Gulf of Mexico.
 The river passes through or defines borders for quite a few more states: Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana.

 Exploring Pet Friendly Itasca State Park

 After you’ve visited the headwaters, there is much more to explore —you and your dog are going to love Itasca State Park!
 Get a feel for the area via Wilderness Drive, a paved, 10-mile, one-way loop that circles through the park.
 You can drive in your vehicle, peddle it on your bike, or even walk it if you’re up for the distance.
 Along the way, you’ll pass scenic views, historical places, and a few additional lakes where you can launch a boat, fish, or just take in the view and let your dog enjoy in the water.

-You’ll also come across trailheads for some of the 45+ miles of trails, all of which allow pets.
-A few of the trail highlights include the Aiton Heights Fire Tower, the Old Timer’s Cabin, a white pine tree that’s more than 300 years old, and even more lakes.
+You’ll also come across trailheads for some of the 45+ miles of trails, all of which are pet friendly.
+A few of the highlights you can hike to include the Aiton Heights Fire Tower, the Old Timer’s Cabin, a white pine tree that’s more than 300 years old, and even more lakes.

 Most trails range from 0.5 miles to 3 miles, which is nice for easy adventures.
 For longer hikes, you can often continue directly from one trail to another.

-Other trails allow your whole group to walk side-by-side:
+Other trails allow your whole group to walk side-by-side.

-And even more luxurious is the paved bike path that explorers of all abilities can enjoy:
+And even more luxurious is the paved bike path that explorers of all abilities can enjoy!

 Spending the Night

-To make the most of your visit to Itasca State Park and the Mississippi headwaters, reserve a campsite in the park.
-There are 11 hike-in campsites at some of the backcountry lakes, and two drive-in campgrounds with more than 250 RV and tent sites.
+To make the most of your visit to pet friendly Itasca State Park and the Mississippi headwaters, reserve a campsite in the park.
+There are 11 hike-in campsites at backcountry lakes, and two drive-in campgrounds with more than 250 RV and tent sites.